bioconda/bioconda-docs/source/faqs.rst

    Added section

 Different CPU chips use different architecture, so programs are written fundamentally differently for them.
-Why do we care about this for conda packages?
-Because a package with compiled dependencies must have platform-specific dependencies.
+A package with compiled dependencies must therefore use platform-specific dependencies.

 There is a lot of confusing nomenclature surrounding them.
 Here is an attempt at clearing them up, or at least providing enough context that you can look up more details on your own:

-**instruction set, CISC, RISC, RISC-V**: The *instruction set* is the assembly code commands that are possible for the chip. *CISC* is "complex instruction set computer", prioritizing flexibility; *RISC* is "reduced instruction set computer", prioritizing power consumption (oversimplification, but that's the general idea).
+**instruction set, CISC, RISC, RISC-V**: The *instruction set* is the assembly code commands that are possible for the chip. *CISC* is "complex instruction set computer" which prioritizes flexibility. *RISC* is "reduced instruction set computer" which prioritizing power consumption (this oversimplification, but that's the general idea).
 Instruction sets can be proprietary.
 ARM is a company that licenses a widely-used proprietary reduced instruction set.
 RISC-V is an open (non-proprietary) reduced instruction set.

 **ARM vs ARM RISC:** ARM is a company.
 They make chips (for example, the ones used in Raspberry Pi computers).
-They also license the proprietary RISC (for example, they license it to Apple to run on their M-series chips).
+They also license the proprietary instruction set (for example, they license it to Apple to run on their M-series chips).

 ``x86_64``, ``amd64``: These are synonyms for the original Intel/AMD
 architecture.